Winthrop Street station: History

 The Dual Contracts, which were signed on March 19, 1913, were contracts for the construction and/or rehabilitation and operation of rapid transit lines in the City of New York.
 The Dual Contracts promised the construction of several lines in Brooklyn.
 As part of Contract 4, the IRT agreed to build a subway line along Nostrand Avenue in Brooklyn.
 The construction of the subway along Nostrand Avenue spurred real estate development in the surrounding areas.
 The Nostrand Avenue Line opened on August 23, 1920, and the Winthrop Street station opened along with it.

 From 1962 to 1964, the platforms at Winthrop Street were extended at either end to 510 feet so that they could accommodate 10-car trains.
 Platforms at other stations along the Nostrand Avenue Line were extended at this time.

 The Flatbush Avenue-bound platform closed from March 18, 2019, and reopened to the public on July 1, 2019.
 This was so a staircase to the platform could be replaced.
 Upon the Flatbush Avenue-bound platform's reopening, the Manhattan-bound platform closed until July 29, 2019.

 Station layout

 This underground station has two tracks and two side platforms which are slightly offset.
+The station is served by the 2 train at all times and by the 5 train on weekdays during the day.
+It is between Church Avenue to the south and Sterling Street to the north.
 Both platforms have their original 1920s Dual Contracts era tiling.
 The name tablets read "WINTHROP ST." in gold lettering on a blue background with a green and brown border.
 The trim line consists of a light brown center surrounded by green lines and a darker brown border.
 "W" tablets on a blue background and brown border run along the trim line at regular intervals.

+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.
 At either ends of each platform, where they were extended in the 1960s to accommodate the current standard "A" Division train length of 510 feet (160 m), there are white tiles with name tablets reading "WINTHROP ST" in white sans serif face spelled on a blue background at regular intervals.
 All columns in the station are I-beams and are painted green.